TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_basics.md

 ## Learning Outcomes
 *By the end of this you should be able to:*
 * Run git commands from the command line
-* Name the git command used to get a full copy an existing git repository
+* Name the git command used to get a full copy an existing git repository from Github
 * Name the git command used to check the status of your files
 * Name the git command used to track files
 * Name the git command used to commit files